endatabas/endb-book/src/reference/clients.md

 ```

 NOTE: Choosing accept headers other than LD-JSON will return
-JavaScript data structures symmetrical with those returned from
+Python data structures symmetrical with those returned from
 the respective accept header provided to the HTTP API.
 `text/csv` returns comma-delimited strings, `application/json`
-returns tuples as arrays, and so on.
+returns tuples as lists, and so on.

 **EndbWebSocket**